CD-ROM

 "White Coolies" was the first published account of the experiences of an Australian army nurse who was a prisoner of the Japanese.
 The author was Sister Betty Jeffrey, a nurse with the 2/10th AGH who was evacuated from Singapore.
 After the sinking of the "Vyner Brooke", Betty was imprisoned on Sumatra.
 Paperback copies are still available from secondhand book stores in Australia.

-Relevant to the Blyth - Corkery & Towns Families
+Books relevant to the Blyth - Corkery & Towns Families

 Patersonia by Iris Meek